rishav-learnerml/Amazone-Clone/README.md

 #### Future Improvements:

 This project is currently in development.
 Users can create and Sign in to thier account or use as an Guest, add/remove products to/from the basket, proceed to checkout and complete and Payment and view thier order details.
-Functionality to host cloud functions on firebase blaze or on Heroku is in the progress.

 - Responsive Design for Mobile
 - Animations